David Linden (politician): Political career

 Linden was the national convenor for the youth wing of the Scottish National Party, SNP Youth and campaigned for Scottish independence in the 2014 independence referendum.
 Linden worked as a researcher for John Mason MSP.
 Between 2015 and 2017, he worked as a parliamentary assistant for Alison Thewliss, MP for Glasgow Central.

 At the 2017 general election, Linden was elected as MP for Glasgow East with 38.8% of the vote and a majority of 75 votes.

 Linden voted for the United Kingdom to remain within the EU during the 2016 UK EU membership referendum.
 In the indicative votes on 27 March 2019, he voted for a referendum on a Brexit withdrawal agreement.

 At the 2019 general election, Linden was re-elected as MP for Glasgow East with an increased vote share of 47.7% and an increased majority of 5,566.

-During his time in Parliament, Linden chaired the All-Party Parliamentary Group on Premature and Sick Babies as well as the All-Party Parliamentary Group on Nutrition for Growth.
+During his time in Parliament, Linden chaired the All-Party Parliamentary Group (APPG) on Premature and Sick Babies as well as the APPG on Nutrition for Growth.

-In November 2020, Linden was reprimanded for using taxpayer's money to send 200 birthday cards to children turning 18, using prepaid envelopes embossed with a Westminster logo.
+In November 2020, Linden was reprimanded for using taxpayers' money to send 200 birthday cards to children turning 18, using prepaid envelopes embossed with a Westminster logo.
 A parliamentary inquiry said he had used them to promote himself and ordered him to pay back £147.34 in postage.
 Linden admitted he had breached the parliamentary code of conduct.

 In November 2021, the defence secretary, Ben Wallace, accused a delegation of MPs, including Linden, of conduct that "put military personnel in a difficult position" after drinking in an airport departure lounge and once in the air during a visit to Gibraltar-based soldiers.
 They were also accused of being impolite to airport staff.
 An SNP spokesman denied the allegations, describing them as "false".

 In October 2023, Linden was re-selected as the SNP candidate for Glasgow East at the 2024 general election.
 He was defeated in his bid for re-election, and lost his seat to John Grady of the Labour Party.

+Linden was the SNP candidate for the Glasgow Baillieston and Shettleston constituency at the 2026 Scottish Parliament election.
+He was elected constituency MSP.